 One night in Laie we ended up craving burgers.
 A quick search led us to Seven Brothers.
 Other than the juicy burgers on their menu, we really enjoyed the surfer vibe of the restaurant.
 Perhaps, it was only for that night but towards the end of the evening, a group of students from the university nearby took over the restaurant.
 Many of them performed and sang.
 It really was a lot of fun!

 Another diner that really stood out was Cafe Haleiwa in Haleiwa.
 We loved their breakfast so much that we ended up eating there twice.
-Well the second time was unplanned, but as our flight got delayed, it freed up our morning for some extra bacon and waffles!
+The second time was unplanned because our flight got delayed and it freed up our morning for some bacon and waffles!

 Haleiwa is also home to the famous Matsumoto Shave Ice.

 Finally, here’s an establishment that I don’t have much to say about.
 There’s way too much hype around a concoction of ice and flavoured syrup.
-Yeah, they have some interesting flavours to choose from…but still ice and syrup.
+They do have some interesting flavours to choose from, but it didn’t really excite me too much.

 However, your quest for sweet stuff will not go in vain on Oahu’s North Shore.
-Drop by Ted’s Bakery (its close to Shark’s Cove) for some delicious, mouth watering cream pies.
-Forget, Matsumoto, head to Ted’s Bakery.
+Drop by Ted’s Bakery (close to Shark’s Cove) for some delicious, mouth-watering cream pies.
+Personally, I loved Ted’s Bakery over Matsumoto.